temporalio/documentation/docs/application-development-guide.md

 See the [Customize Workflow Type](#customize-workflow-type) section to see how to customize the name of the Workflow Type.

+A request to spawn a Workflow Execution causes the Temporal Cluster to create the first Event ([WorkflowExecutionStarted](/docs/concepts-guide/#events#workflowexecutionstarted)) in the Workflow Execution Event History.
+The Temporal Cluster then creates the first Workflow Task resulting the first [WorkflowTaskScheduled](/docs/concepts-guide/#events/#workflowtaskscheduled) Event.

 <Tabs
 defaultValue="go"
 groupId="site-lang"